ElectronicGalaxy/555_Timer_IC_Version1/README.md

-# 555 Timer IC Version1
+# 555 Timer IC Version 1

 <h2>555 Timer IC - Introduction</h2>
 The 555 timer is an integrated circuit (IC) that has the ability to perform timing operations, create single electrical pulse and can be used in a number of modes.
 In this case, the 555 timer IC is in astable mode.
 Which is where the output of the IC alternates between a HIGH voltage (close to the Vcc of the IC) and a LOW voltage (close to zero).
 The duration of the HIGH voltage depends on the resistor and capacitor values.